Student and Exchange Visitor Visas

 Family Members

-What is my duration of stay?
+What is the duration of stay for a J-1 Visa?

 Dedicated to You